Breast Cancer

 Physical Activity

-• Physical activity was also associated lower occurrence of breast cancer in postmenopausal women.
-A study from the National Cancer institute showed that in women doing 2.5-5 hours of moderate intensity/ week or 1.25- 5 hours of aerobic physical activity/week before and for two years after diagnosis had a 55% reduction in reoccurrence and a 68% reduction in chance of death from any cause.
+Physical activity was also associated with lower occurrence of breast cancer in postmenopausal women.
+A study from the National Cancer Institute showed that women doing 2.5-5 hours of moderate intensity/ week or 1.25- 5 hours of aerobic physical activity/week before and for two years after diagnosis had a 55% reduction in recurrence and a 68% reduction in chance of death from any cause.
 Even with women with family histories of breast cancer or having BRCA genes, regular physical activity reduced all-cause mortality.

 • One activity that has great potential benefit and could be used both independently and in conjunction with more intense physical activity is Yoga.
 Studies showed that in those receiving chemotherapy prior to surgery Yoga reduces depression, improves quality of life and allows more women to return to work.